Yellow Stainer

 Cap

-Starting rounded this flattens to a shallow convex.
-White with very small scales.
+7-10 cm.
+Starting rounded but with a slightly cubed shape, this flattens to a round shallow convex.
+White with very small scales, the cap can crack and turn grey in dry, sunny conditions.
 The cap bruises chrome yellow quite quickly.

 Habitat